agentsguha/saptarshiguha.github.io/_posts/2015-04-13-xpan-and-pakon.md

 have included the next image.
 Adjust accordingly and click <i>"Apply"</i>.
 </p>
 <p><b>Update</b>: Instead of framing each shot, set left to 0 and the frame to the max width.
 This will
-scan the entire strip into one image(which i save as a JPEG without enhancements) and then cut and crop in Photoshop
+scan the entire strip into one image(which i save as a JPEG without enhancements) and then cut and crop in Photoshop.
+You could also save this twice, once as a jpeg and again as tiff.
+You could then invert colors  to get a nice version using ColorPerfect.
 </p>
 <div class="row">
 	<div class="col-lg-12">